UZziell/bigO-estimate/README.md

 ### Prerequisites
 You can install python using [Properly Installing Python](https://docs.python-guide.org/starting/installation/) guide.

-You also need to install the package ''request'' if not installed already and import it in your python IDE.
+You also need to install the package ''requests'' if not installed already and import it in your python IDE.

 #### On Linux